-In addition, we also design a rounding algorithm to obtain a feasible 0-1 solution based on the continuous optima achieved above.
+feasible 0-1 solution based on the continuous optima achieved above.
 In each iteration, the rounding algorithm greedily sets Y{ij} as 1 to maximize the objective function in Eq.
 (5) while still satisfying all constraints.
 To make our integer solution closer to the optimum one, the rounding order of queries matters.
-We always start with queries with the most keywords first, because chances that they overlap with other queries are higher.
-Once their grouping result is determined, other queries can be assigned to the corresponding groups.
+We always start with queries with the most keywords first, because chances are higher for them to overlap with other queries.
+Once their grouping result is determined, other queries can be assigned to corresponding groups.